Generic Name: mirabegron (mir-a-BEG-ron)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure mirabegron is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.